-No it is not.
+No, it is not.
 The fact there are carbohydrate sources with better nutrient profiles does not make sugar toxic.
 Chris likes and recommends ice cream, but says sugar is toxic.
 Well check your ingredient list there pal, ice cream has sugar in it.
-When I became underweight, I used sugar (in ice cream) to stimulate my appetite to regain weight.
+When I became underweight, I used sugar (in ice cream) to stimulate my appetite to regain the weight.
 I also used a mix of refined white sugar and salt to lower my stress levels to get amazing sleep.
 Sugar is complicated at best.
 It is not toxic.

 #3 Fear of Phytic Acid in Legumes

-The reason Paleo doesn’t like legumes is because they contain phytic acid.
+The reason Paleo doesn’t like legumes is that they contain phytic acid.
 Phytic acid binds to minerals.
 The fear is that eating legumes will make one mineral deficient.
-Chris does get props for discussing how traditional cultures prepared their legumes via soaking, sprouting and fermenting.
+Chris does get props for discussing how traditional cultures prepared their legumes via soaking, sprouting, and fermenting.
 The question comes down to is if legumes without traditional preparation are worth eating.
 Chris says they are best avoided.
 I am more persuaded by the Precision Nutrition article Phytates and phytic acid.
 Here’s what you need to know.

 In addition to discussing the risks of phytic acid, the PN article mentions the benefit.
 One example:

 When phytic acid binds minerals in the gut, it prevents the formation of free radicals, thus making it an antioxidant.
 Not only that, but it seems to bind heavy metals (e.g., cadmium, lead) helping to prevent their accumulation in the body.

 The PN article paints a more balanced picture.
 It even provides the tip of consuming Vitamin C or food with Vitamin C in it when eating something rich in phytic acid.
 The article concludes with: